albanie/mcnPyTorch/README.md

 * standard numerical Python modules (which should be easy to install with `conda`)
 * The [Cadene repo](https://github.com/Cadene/pretrained-models.pytorch/tree/master/pretrainedmodels) of pre-trained pytorch models (adds support for additional networks which are not included in the main torchvision module)

-To run the imported modules, the following matconvnet modules are also required:
+To run the imported networks, the following matconvnet modules are also required:

 * [autonn](https://github.com/vlfeat/autonn) - automatic differenation
 * [mcnExtraLayers](https://github.com/albanie/mcnExtraLayers) - extra MatConvNet layers